buresdv/Cork/README.md

 **Compiling Cork**

+0. I recommend you pick a version marked by one of the version tags.
+Those are released versions.
+If you decide to compile the current state of any of the branches, you might encounter experience-breaking bugs and unfinished features
 1. Clone this repo using `git clone https://github.com/buresdv/Cork.git && cd Cork && open Cork.xcodeproj`.
 Xcode will open the project
 2. Wait until all the dependencies are resolved.
 It should take a couple minutes at most
 3. In the file browser on the left, click `Cork` at the very top.
 It's the icon with the App Store logo